 Detailed course plan:

-Wednesday: Introduction to dynamic programming: Basic concept, value function and policy function iteration
+Wednesday: Dynamic programming: Value function and policy function iteration

-Thursday: Dynamic Macro I: Infinite horizon models: Neoclassical growth
+Thursday: Dynamic Macro I: Infinite horizon models: Neoclassical and stochastic growth

 Weekend: Prepare teamwork assignment